 Regional Oration Contest winners will be reimbursed for travel to the Texas State Oration Contest according to the Travel & Convention Expense Allowance schedule for travel to the Texas State Oration Contest.
 Regional winners are responsible for any/all other costs including additional meals.
 If there are any questions about reimbursements, please contact your respective contest Chairman.

 Special note: The Texas Society, Sons of the American Revolution will award their scholarships after the contests at its Annual Board of Managers meeting.
 Award amounts are currently: 1st Place- $2500; 2nd Place-$750; 3rd Place-$500; 4th Place- $300; 5th & 6th Places- $150 each.

 Students will be given a letter of commitment from the Texas SAR in the appropriate amount.
 When the student enrolls in a community or senior college or university, the student presents the letter to the financial aid office.
 That office will contact the Texas SAR and the money in the approved amount will be sent directly to that institution as a credit against the student’s tuition account.
 The student will not receive a check at the State Conference.
 PLEASE INSURE THAT THE WINNER IN YOUR REGION IS AWARE OF THIS SO THAT THERE WILL BE NO MISUNDERSTANDING.

 These scholarship funds and travel funds are paid from the Texas SAR Col. Joe M. Hill Patriot Fund.

 - Fourth phase is the final contest conducted by the National SAR at their Annual Congress, which generally takes place during the first week in July.
 The location will vary from year to year.

-The 127th NSSAR Congress for this year’s Oration Contest - final competiton of state winners - is scheduled to be held July 9th, 2017 at the Holiday Inn, Knoxville, Tennessee.
+The 128th NSSAR Congress for this year’s Oration Contest - final competiton of state winners - is scheduled to be held July 15th, 2018 at The Westin Memorial City, Houston, Texas.

 C. Registration Forms: